Peer on Peer Abuse

 As the nursing home and residential care population continues to grow, primarily among the segment suffering from Alzheimer's disease or dementia, peer-on-peer abuse is becoming more prevalent.
 Any nursing home that admits residents with dementia or Alzheimer's, or any other psychological disorder that may have violent tendencies, has a duty to evaluate each resident for their tendency for abuse on others, and prepare an adequate plan-of-care.
 A San Diego nursing home abuse lawyer can help you bring a claim if your loved one has been harmed by another resident.

 Nursing home residents have a right to be free from abuse, whether it's at the hands of a caregiver or a fellow resident.
 Failure to protect residents may expose the nursing home to legal liability.

-Walton Law Firm has successfully prosecuted nursing homes and other care facilities in civil courts for peer-on-peer abuse.
-If you have questions about such abuse, please submit your confidential question online, or call Walton Law Firm for a free and private consultation.
+The injury lawyers at Walton Law Firm have successfully prosecuted San Diego nursing homes and other care facilities in civil courts for peer-on-peer abuse.
+If you have questions about such abuse, please submit your confidential question online, or call Walton Law Firm for a free and private consultation with an attorney.
 We can be reached toll free at (866) 607-1325 or locally at (760) 607-1325.